-- ➤ It is targeted to specific populations who will benefit from a focused effort to improve access to a wide range of medical and social services: - ➤ A separate State Medicaid Plan Amendment is prepared by the Department of Health (DOH) for each targeted population.
-Each State plan amendment and CMCM program may (within the parameters of 18 NYCRR 505.16) be tailored to the needs of the target population; - Provider entities, with the exception of early intervention service coordination providers, are enrolled as Medicaid providers of CMCM for the targeted population on the basis of the approved proposal and designation by either the LDSS or the statewide supervising authority, whichever entity submitted the proposal.
+- ➤ It is targeted to specific populations who will benefit from a focused effort to improve access to a wide range of medical and social services; - ➤ A separate State Medicaid Plan Amendment is prepared by the Department of Health (DOH) for each targeted population.
+In accordance with NYS/DSS Administrative Directive 89-29, this amendment is developed from common target groups in approved proposals submitted by either the Local Department of Social Services (LDSS) or a statewide supervising authority; - ➤ Each CMCM program and State plan amendment may (within the parameters of 18 NYCRR 505.16) be tailored to the needs of the target population; - ➤ Provider entities, with the exception of early intervention service coordination providers, are enrolled as Medicaid providers of CMCM for the targeted population on the basis of the approved proposal and designation by either the LDSS or the statewide supervising authority, whichever entity submitted the proposal.
 Providers may serve only the population for whom they are designated; and - Monthly contact requirements, case manager qualifications, service standards, reimbursement methodology and resulting billing rules may be specific to the approved State Plan Amendment (i.e. target population).
 When applicable to claiming, these variations are noted below under Program Specific Variations.